arez/arez/README.md

 * Figure out  way not to deploy poms with gwt classifier artifacts

+* Should be able to ensure all the collections returned by repositories are immutable ... at least in debug builds

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates current status.
 Triggers an "Action" on async completion.
 Useful for handling async http calls etc.